kevL/yata/ReadMe.txt

 Undo and Redo operations.

 IMPORTANT: The following operations cannot be Undone/Redone
+- create or delete or relabel a col; paste col-cells
 - order row ids
 - recolor rows
 - font changes